 Manual labour experience is not compulsory and we will find a placement to suit your interests, skills and abilities.
 The greatest traits of a volunteer are enthusiasm, empathetic and the ability to adjust to alternative cultures.
 You will get the most of our your trip by opening your mind to new experiences and beliefs whilst also bringing your own to the table.

 We expect volunteers to visit their placements Monday – Friday, exceptions can be made for long weekends of travel etc but we hope for the children and yourselves to get the most of your placement this is kept to a minimum.

 We will be on hand any time of any day to support you in your placement and trip as a whole.
 There will always be someone you can speak to or get a hold of should you want to discuss anything or require any guidance, from organising after school clubs to changing your placement.
 Our team living in the volunteer house will also be able to offer advice regarding travel plans and the local area so you will soon feel at home.

 Regarding your placement we advise bringing some donations which you can fundraise beforehand with our help.
-These donations can go towards building materials such as bags of cement, tubs of paint and paying local skilled tradesmen for assistance.
+These donations can go towards building materials such as bags of cement, pots of paints, brushes and paying local skilled tradesmen for assistance.

 You may also find that it’s useful to bring plenty of school materials, arts & crafts items and some ideas from teaching resource websites for your free time and to share with the local school children and teachers.
 Basic pens, pencils and cheap paper are available as well as moderate priced photocopying should you wish to bring activity sheets.